boutproject/BOUT-dev/manual/sphinx/user_docs/gpu_support.rst

   To achieve higher performance, ``elm-pb-outerloop`` does this at compile time.
   There are checks to ensure that the code has been compiled with flags consistent with the input settings.
 See the README file for more details.

+Notes:

+* When RAJA is used in a physics model, all members of the PhysicsModel should be public.
+If this is not done, then a compiler error like "error: The enclosing parent function ("rhs") for an extended __device__ lambda cannot have private or protected access within its class" may be encountered.